A Standard Upgrade solution development proceeds through a series of three stages each producing specific results:

 In addition to authoring and deploying the stub framework code, the migration team must compile the projects to assemblies that will be linked to the application projects.
 The GlobalStubs.bnd file contains MSBUILD commands do do this.
 These commands may be placed in a GlobalStubs.cmd script that can be integrated with the gmStudio GlobalStubs task.
 Presently setting up the GlobalStubs.cmd with the MSBUILD commands is a manual task.

 The diagrams in this article show a system with two inter-related projects.
 Large applications may have dozens or even hundreds of inter-related projects; or in some cases a system will have just one VBP.
 The same stages and steps apply to these cases as well.
-The main purpose of the Global Stubs step is to generate your Stub Framework projects and assemblies and set the a solid foundation for upgrading COM dependencies with the .NET replacements of your choice as described in this Custom COM Replacement article.

 Here is an screen shot of gmStudio holding a solution that generates and integrated upgrade solution for a enterprise application comprised of 17 inter-related VBPs.